vvcb/paesoe-test/_drafts/memorandum-paesoe.md

 ### August 25-26, 2013
 ### Mekelle, Ethiopia

-Table of contents
+### Table of contents

-1. Introduction
+Introduction
-2. Memorandum of the association
-  2.1.
 Name of the association
-  2.2.
 Objectives of the association
-  2.3.
 Rules of the association
-3. Office bearers of the association
-4. Duties and powers of the office bearers
-5. Head office
-6. Membership
+Meetings
+Finance standing committee
+Scientific Peer review Committee
-7. Journal of the association
+Journal of the association
-8. Affiliation of the association
+Affiliation of the association
-9. Research peer review committee
-10. Finance standing committee
-11. Meetings of the association
+Head office
-12. List of members and contact addresses
+List of members of ESOAE
+Steering committee members

 ### Introduction